Skip to main content

 Outcome

-Young people participated in the process of producing a name and a design for the sign.
-The sign was manufactured with the names of the young people involved in the winning entry and certificates were given out to pupils.
+Over 80 pupils participated in the process of producing a name and a design for the sign.
+The sign was manufactured with the names of the young people involved in the winning entry and certificates were given out to the pupils.